 How to View Your Test Submission

 Note that within your account, you can toggle between your submitter-side submission list and your organization-side submission list.
 This will allow you to see the test submission as both submitter and receiver.
 In the upper right corner, click on your initials:

 When viewing your test submission from the submitter side it will look like this:

 When you click on the submission from the submitter side, you will be brought to a screen that shows tabs for Activity, Messages, and Content.
 Click on any of these tabs to see what views and capabilities the submitter has.
 Note that depending on your organization settings, a submitter may or may not have the ability to send a message or request an edit.

-When viewing your test submission from your organization view, it will look like this:
+When viewing your test submission from your organization's view, it will look like this:

 From the organization view, you can click on the submission title to open the Submission Details page.

-We encourage you to test every form you create and to explore your administrative capabilities as much as possible before handling your "real" submissions.
-The more comfortable you become with Submittable's robust platform, the better your experience will be for both you and your submitters.
+We encourage you to test every form you create and to explore your administrative capabilities as much as possible before processing your actual submissions.
+The more comfortable you become with Submittable's platform, the better your experience will be for both you and your submitters.